Non-stationary time series attribution for heatwaves over Europe

-When the effect of the variable threshold is eliminated, the logarithmic likelihood ratio fluctuates around one in all regions.
+When the effect of the variable threshold is included, the logarithmic likelihood ratio fluctuates around zero in all regions.
 However, uncertainty appears to increase with higher threshold values, which can cause both downward and upward excursions over a period of several years.
-The negative shape parameter of the variable threshold model observed in the anthropogenic-driven simulations after 2010 is not observed in ERA5 and could therefore be an artifact of the numerical models.
+The negative shape parameter of the variable threshold model observed in the anthropogenic-driven simulations after 2010 is not observed in ERA5 and could therefore be an artefact of the numerical models.
 Alternatively, this could indicate possible changes in processes that are not yet apparent in the ERA5 data but occur in climate simulations under the driving scenario.
-It is therefore also possible that the modelled trends in the CMIP6 simulations are not yet observable in ERA5.
+Therefore, it is also possible that the modelled trends in the CMIP6 simulations are not yet observable in ERA5.

-Years with a high probability ratio in the time-dependent threshold model are usually years with many event/non-event transitions, where the EPI exceeds the threshold on only one of two consecutive days.
-Such events become more likely in the HIST scenario due to the change in the shape and dependency parameters.
+Years with a high likelihood ratio in the time-dependent threshold model are usually years with many event/non-event transitions, where the EPI exceeds the threshold on only one of two consecutive days.
+Such events become more likely in the HIST scenario, especially due to the change in the shape parameter.
 This applies to all three regions, as the parameters and their trends are similar for the different regions.